cilsat/scribe/doc/draft.md

 # Abstract

-Online speaker diarization is the process of predicting 'who spoke when' utilizing information up until the current moment.
-This is in contrast to
+Online speaker diarization is the process of determining 'who spoke when' given an ongoing conversation or audio stream, in contrast to the offline scenario where the conversation has concluded and the entire file is available.
+The process of constructing an Indonesian language online speaker diarization system is explored, from corpus development to software design and testing.
+The system conducts speaker identification directly on silence separated segments and employs a simple averaging post-processing method to boost accuracy, resulting in a system with a one utterance latency for predictions.
+Experimentation against a standard baseline offline system resulted in a speaker error rate (SER) of 25.5% and *tbd* for the proposed and baseline systems, respectively.

 # 1 Background

 Speaker diarization is the process of determining 'who spoke when', for instance in a conference or interview setting.
 The task of speaker diarization is to take audio containing speech from one or more speakers and determine the identity of the speaker at any given time.
 In online speaker diarization, there is the additional constraint of producing these identities in a timely manner, be it in regular time intervals or at certain speech boundaries.
 Online speaker diarization differs from offline speaker diarizationn mainly in the amount of information available for analysis; online diarization makes use of all data available up to the current time, whereas for offline diarization data at all time points is available.

 In general, the diarization process can be broken down into a number of steps.
 In speaker segmentation, the incoming speech is split into segments containing speech from a single speaker.
 In speaker clustering, the segments belonging to the same speaker are grouped together.
 Finally, these groups of segments are used to run speaker identification.
 Additional post-processing methods are used to improve predictions, but are often dependent on analysis over the entire length of speech, which may be unavailable in advance in the online scenario.

 Online speaker diarization is important when real time or close to real time information regarding speakers is required.
 Paired with online speech recognition, for example, it becomes possible to generate a transcription of an ongoing conference or meeting.
-This research describes the architecture and process of building an online transcription system for such a purpose.
+Other uses include the addition of real time or close to real time machine translation and summarization.
+This research describes the process of constructing an online speaker diarization system, detailing the corpus development, system design, and experiments.

-- try to steer towards real life usage of systems instead of 'artificial' evaluation metrices.
+Many approaches have been taken over

 Diarization error rate (DER) is calculated as the per frame